From only £99 with results in 10 working days

 Semen samples do not always contain enough DNA to carry out an infidelity test, especially if the sample has already been subjected to the chemicals used for our semen detection test.
 This is why, before using the same sample in an infidelity test, we first check it to ensure there is viable DNA available for analysis.

-Results of an infidelity DNA test have no legal validity.
+Results of a semen detection test have no legal validity.

 The stained item will be damaged during the testing process and will not usually be returned to you.
 The analyst will cut out 2-4 1cm square sections of the stained area of material to be tested.
 Please let us know at the time of ordering if you would like the damaged item returned to you so we can provide a shipping quote.